-With so many Big Data analytics programs being offered by airframe OEMs and global MROs, is there a need for Honeywell’s latest comprehensive MRO, fuel and operations offering, Forge for Airlines?
-Vice president and general manager John Peterson thinks so, and believes Honeywell is uniquely positioned to offer the service.
+With so many Big Data analytics programs being offered by airframe OEMs and global MROs, is there a need for Honeywell’s latest comprehensive MRO, fuel and operations offering, Honeywell Forge for Airlines?
+Vice president and general manager John Peterson thinks so, and believes the company is uniquely positioned to offer the service.

 “Forge is simply an extension of Honeywell connecting aircraft and finding more creative ways to increase reliability,” Peterson explains.
 “We get data off aircraft in many ways, Wi-Fi, sat-comm, GSM, Ka-, Ku-band, Jetwave.”
 And Honeywell’s acquisition of Aviaso gave it access to sophisticated techniques for fuel savings and a path into flight planning to optimize fuel use in climb, en-route and descent.